-- to place money or moveable property into the court's custody; - a prohibition to alienate or pledge moveable property; - a garnishment order in respect of the debtor's claims (including bank accounts); - the administration of immoveable property; and - a restraint on the alienation or pledge of immoveable property, which is to be registered in the land register.
+- the placement of money or movable property into the court's custody; - a prohibition to alienate or pledge movable property; - a garnishment order in respect of the debtor's claims (including bank accounts); - · the administration of immovable property; and - a restraint on the alienation or pledge of immovable property, which is to be registered in the land register.

 In support of non-pecuniary claims, the court can grant interim remedies similar to those mentioned above in relation to money claims.
-Search orders are not available in civil cases.
+Search orders are unavailable in civil cases.

 Injunctions given by a foreign arbitral tribunal (article 593 CCP) or by a foreign court can be enforced in Austria under certain circumstances.
-The enforcement measures, however, must be compatible with Austrian law.
+Enforcement measures, however, must be compatible with Austrian law.